Hoyg/azuredevopslabs/labs/vstsextend/selenium/readme.md

    ![VSTSDemogenerator](images/DemoGenerator2.png)

-    {% include note.html content= "This URL will automatically select **Selenium** template in the demo generator.
-If you want to try other projects, use this URL instead -[https://azuredevopsdemogenerator.azurewebsites.net/](https://azuredevopsdemogenerator.azurewebsites.net/){:target=\"_blank\"}" %}
+    {% include note.html content= "This URL will automatically selects **Selenium** template in the demo generator.
+If you want to try other projects, use these URLs instead -[https://azuredevopsdemogenerator.azurewebsites.net/](https://azuredevopsdemogenerator.azurewebsites.net/){:target=\"_blank\"}" %}

 1. Once the project is provisioned, click the URL to navigate to the project.